open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/system-metrics.md

 # Semantic Conventions for System Metrics

 This document describes instruments and labels for common system level metrics in OpenTelemetry.
-Consider the [General Metric Semantic Conventions](README.md#general-metric-semantic-conventions) when creating instruments not explicitly defined in the specification.
+Consider the [general metric semantic conventions](README.md#general-metric-semantic-conventions) when creating instruments not explicitly defined in the specification.

 <!-- Re-generate TOC with `markdown-toc --no-first-h1 -i` -->